plamb/deploying-elixir/README.md

 I do tend to be a bit opinionated but I'm constantly looking for better ideas, so if there's something that you don't like or think could be better, please open an issue and create a pull request.

-**Disclaimer:** this isn't intended to be a set of guides where you can copy/paste a complete deployment solution.
-It's a set of guides and ideas that you can implement as you need.
+**Disclaimer:** this isn't intended to be a set of guides where you copy/paste a complete deployment solution.
+It's a set of guides and ideas that you can implement as needed.

 ### Overview

 Here's the overview of the process:

--Build our app using Distillery to create our release -The build is going to happen inside a Docker container -Deploy to a Docker container or VPS/Bare Metal Host
+- Build our app using Distillery to create our release
+- The build is going to happen inside a Docker container
+- Deploy to a Docker container or VPS/Bare Metal Host

 ### Things you need to know